 Mosquitos can make even the most-looked-forward-to outdoor activities unbearable, both for their annoying bites and their propensity to transmit diseases such as dengue, West Nile, and Zika.
-An effective insect repellent can help you better enjoy the outdoors, especially in humid areas, where the pests proliferate.
+An effective insect repellent can help you better enjoy the outdoors, especially in humid areas where pests proliferate.

 Here are our choices for the best mosquito repellents to keep the outdoor pests at bay.

 Sawyer Products Picaridin Continuous Spray Insect Repellent

 Available as a lotion or spray

 Spray doesn't last as long as the lotion

 To protect yourself from mosquitoes, we recommend the Sawyer Products Picaridin Insect Repellent because it is effective, comes in a lotion or spray form, and has no overpowering scent.
 We found that applying it an hour before going to an outdoor beer garden at night provided us with effective relief for well over 6 hours.
 According to the manufacturer, a single application of the repellent can protect you from mosquitoes and ticks for up to 12 hours and from flies, gnats, and chiggers for up to eight hours.
 While other products can leave behind a greasy film, this one doesn't.
 It dries quickly and won't damage plastics or synthetic coatings, making it suitable for use on clothing, backpacks, sunglasses, fishing line, and other items.

 Derived from the black pepper family, picaridin has been used since the 1980s as a topical repellent for flying pests.
 The Environmental Protection Agency (EPA) has determined that picaridin shows little adverse environmental effect and, if used as directed, is safe around children and pets.